pm-harshad-mane/ehow-ow-profile-loader/README.md

 OpenWrap Profile tag looks like below.
-This code helps publishers to load the profile code in staging environment to test on a given browser using debug query params `pwtv=22` where `pwtv` is the version number of the profile to be loaded on the page.
+This code helps publishers to load the profile code in staging environment to test on a given browser using debug query params (in address bar) `pwtv=22` where `pwtv` is the version number of the profile to be loaded on the page.

 ```
 <script type="text/javascript">